 If your wisdom teeth are causing you trouble, you don’t have to deal with the pain!
 Schedule an appointment with the dental team at Jenkintown Dental Medicine in Philadelphia

 At Jenkintown Dental Medicine we practice a full scope of general and cosmetic dentistry with expertise ranging from porcelain veneers to dental implants, crowns, and bridges to straightening your teeth without braces through Acceledent.
 Drs.
 Murphy and Dr. Wilk can now correct a wide variety of so-called permanent cosmetic dental problems, and can literally redesign your smile.
 We offer free consultations, personalized attention, and customized solutions for your dental needs.

-With a combined total of 30 years of experience, Dr. Murphy and Dr. Wilk will create a dental implant solution that will cosmetically correct your issue.
+With a combined total of 30 years of experience, Our dentists and Dr. Wilk will create a dental implant solution that will cosmetically correct your issue.
 Jenkintown Dental Medicine has already implemented dental solutions for your neighbors in nearby communities like Horsham and Abington.
 Still searching the web for the ” best dentist near me “?
 Call Jenkintown Dental today at 215-885-6565.